 The western portion of San Francisco, which is less dense and more affordable, has seen a tremendous amount of demand.
 Neighborhoods like Golden Gate Heights, Parkside, Sunset, Outer Richmond, West Portal, and St. Francis Wood is in high demand.
 Whereas condos are in lower demand.
 But I believe condo prices will come back in 2020, especially condos with balconies and that are near parks.

 Bank Of Mom & Dad Is Everywhere In San Francisco

 If you secretly look behind the covers, the Bank of Mom & Dad is ubiquitous when it comes to first time homebuyers in expensive cities around the country.
 I’ve spoken to hundreds of agents and the estimate is roughly 40% of first-time homebuyers get help in the form of a down payment or full payment from their parents.

 It’s the only logical way if your 25-year-old annoying colleague making $120,000 a year suddenly tells everyone he just bought a $1,200,000 condo or $1,800,000 home!

-I’veover the 10 years I lived in the Marina and now the three years I’ve lived in Golden Gate Heights, and practically every one of them got help from their parents.
+I’ve surveyed all my neighbors over the 10 years I lived in the Marina and now the three years I’ve lived in Golden Gate Heights, and practically every one of them got help from their parents.
 That’s the world we live in folks.
 The Baby Boomers are the wealthiest generation in history because they been able to save and invest the longest during the biggest boom in history.

 Just be careful to not turn out like a couple of my deadbeat neighbors who are 20-something year old guys with no motivation to do anything because they get to live for free in a paid off, multi-million dollar home.
 To be gifted wealth instead of earning it is one of the worst curses ever!